thelfer/tfel/docs/web/tfel-python.md

 micro_3=hm.ParticulateMicrostructure(micro_2)
 ~~~~

+where `C0` and `IM0` correspond to the elasticity
+of the matrix phase.
-This object has no public attribute.
+The `ParticulateMicrostructure` has no public attribute.
 However,
 it has some methods that return the value of the
 private attributes: